NullandKale/ILGPUWiki/Tutorial_02.md

 to pretend that they share memory in ILGPU, like ExchangeBuffers (more on that in a more advanced memory tutorial), but for now I will manage both sides manually.

+NOTE: This "Device" is the actual hardware described by the Device class in ILGPU.

 To use memory you need to be able to allocate it, copy data into it, and copy data out of it.
 ILGPU provides an interface to do this.